jpeglp/completely-normal-flashcord-fork/README.md

+wink wink

-# 📸 This.
+#  This.
 This is Flashcord Beta.
 ## The world's most complex Discord Theme.
 ## It's all about the chat space.
 ![](https://sirio-network.com/flashcord/ressources/store/fc-light.gif)